 Another Place To Die: Endtime Chronicles

 This is a story of four young people in BC trying to get ahead of an airborne lethal virus at any cost.
-What if a pandemic worse than Ebola got out of control worldwide?
+What if a pandemic worse than Covid 19 got out of control worldwide?
 Imagine a world where antibiotics no longer cure anything and the vaccine is an even greater risk... coming to a future near you.
 Sometimes surviving is the wrong choice, as Liz (15) rapidly discovers when she wakes up in a hospital ward in Mexico full of dead people...

-Marikka a story of a girl who fled an arson attack on her home and walked into a whole world of trouble - set in my native Lincolnshire.
+Marikka based on a true story of a girl who fled an arson attack on her home and walked into a whole world of trouble - set in my native Lincolnshire.
 It's about a father's desperate search for a daughter who's run from the fire thinking she will be blamed.
 It's a tragic tale, but I think you will like Marikka and Mika, the boy who crashes cars and Anya, the spooky girl who can read objects.

 J&K 4Ever - imagine a future without oil, without law.
 Two young orphan lovers Jayna and Kruge want to stay together but it is prohibited.
 They must flee into the wastelands and learn to survive - behind them the Enforcers hunt them on horseback to drag them back dead or alive.